Carriage rides and sniffer dogs: Huge security op to blanket royal wedding

 Yet with more than 100,000 visitors expected to descend on Windsor, the small historic town where the wedding is being held, along with VIPs and 1,200 members of the public who have been invited, those working to keep the wedding safe will need to be ready for a variety of challenges in the castle, on trains and around town.

 With that in mind, police started putting security measures into force months before the wedding.
-Automatic license plate recognition technology has been checking vehicles coming into town.
+Automatic license plate recognition technology has been checking vehicles coming into town, while officers are also conducting random stops.
 Large steel and concrete barriers have gone up inside and outside Windsor to prevent vehicle attacks.
 Sniffer dogs routinely search mailboxes, and even the drains have been searched and sealed.

 Some 3,000 police officers are expected to flood Windsor, with authorities focusing on four main threats, according to security experts: terrorism, royal obsessives, public protests and crimes of opportunity, like pickpocketing.